 If you are accused of restricting someone’s circulation or breathing.
 You may wish to meet with a Lubbock strangulation lawyer.
 Therefore, an experienced defense attorney could protect your rights and help you prepare for the fight ahead.

 Assault and Strangulation

-If the court convicts a person of strangling a family member or certain government employees, the court could sentence that person to up to ten years in prison.
-Often courts must send defendants to jail for a minimum of two years, and defendants will have a felony conviction on their permanent criminal record.
+If the court convicts a person of strangling a family member or certain government employees.
+The court could sentence that person to up to ten years in prison.
+Often courts must send defendants to jail for a minimum of two years.
+Defendants will have a felony conviction on their permanent criminal record.

 Class A Misdemeanor

 If the law determines the injury was slight, the charge may be a Class A misdemeanor.
 This means that the person may face up to one year in prison and up to $4,000 in fines.

 Legal Process of Strangulation

 Cases involving strangulation can be challenging to prove, but also difficult to disprove.
 Often there is little to no physical evidence of choking or suffocating.
 When responding to a domestic dispute, police are often trained to ask if the other party pushed the alleged victim’s head into a pillow or put their hands on the alleged victim’s throat.

 If the police believe the alleged victim, the court may accept the police report as the truth.
 Once the police arrest a person, the legal process begins.
 It can be challenging to slow down or avoid the consequences.

 The police usually do not ignore any allegations of a violent crime involving assault and battery.
 Whenever there is an accusation of choking or suffocating.
 It is vital to quickly mount a strong defense before too much time has passed.